Maui County Watch

 Water Supply

 Water is Maui's most politically charged infrastructure issue.
-The FY27 budget proposes a 5% rate increase to address a $2.6 billion long-term infrastructure deficit, while state and federal regulators constrain supply in three aquifer systems — including the Lahaina aquifer, the same area devastated by the August 2023 wildfire.
+The FY27 budget proposes a 5% rate increase to address a $2.6 billion long-term infrastructure deficit (per Maui Now, Apr 30, 2026 — not from official budget), while state and federal regulators constrain supply in three aquifer systems — including the Lahaina aquifer, the same area devastated by the August 2023 wildfire.

 FY27 Dept Budget